BedeschiL/ROBOTXT_parser/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [MIT License](LICENSE).
+For more details, see the [LICENSE](LICENSE) file.

 ---

 ##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+- Developed by BedeschiL with inspiration from Google robots.txt guidelines
+- Uses the Requests library: https://docs.python-requests.org/
+- Regex parsing adapted from standard robots.txt parsing examples

 [**Return**](#-quick-links)